robertmarriott/issue-tracker-api/README.md

-# Issue Tracker REST API
+# Issue Tracker API

-This is a demo project to test Express.js with Typescript and Prisma.
+This is a demo project built with Express.js, Typescript and Prisma.